DIY Printed Candles Tutorial (With a Tardis!)

 Unwrap your awesome new candle.
 Then take pictures to show all your friends so they’ll know how awesomely crafty you are.
 Also, post your pictures in the comment section, so I too can marvel at your awesomeness.

-11 Comments on “DIY Printed Candles Tutorial (With a Tardis!)”
+37 thoughts on “DIY Printed Candles Tutorial (With a Tardis!)

 2) It is so very very awesome that even when searching for crafts I can still find Whovians!